dmakogon/clouddevelop2015/README.md

 ```
 {
 	"type": "Task",
-	"taskId": "Task2",
+	"id": "Task2",
 	"personId": "Person1",
-	**"username": "David"**,
+	"username": "David",
-	**assistants: [ {"id": "Person2", "username": "Ryan"} ]**
+	"assistants": [ {"personId": "Person2", "username": "Ryan"} ]
 	...
 }
 ```

-This approach (putting the person"s ID in the task) is equivalent to the PersonId foreign key in the relational Task table.
+This approach (putting the person's ID in the task) is equivalent to the PersonId foreign key in the relational Task table.

-### Queries: approach 3

-TBD

 ### Which to choose?

-Looking at all three approaches, approach #3 in general seems to fit our needs the best.
-If there"s ever a need to have speedier access to task details for a given Person, #3 could be combined with approach #3, storing a Task Id array within a Person document.
-For now, we"ll stick with approach #3.
+Looking at all three approaches, **approach #3** (Tasks with references to assigned person(s)) in general seems to fit our needs the best.
+If there's ever a need to have speedier access to task details for a given Person, #3 could be combined with approach #2, storing a Task Id array within a Person document.
+For now, we'll stick with approach #3.

 ## Task categories

+Thinking about our Task list, we probably want each task to have one or more assignable categories.

 With our relational model, we kept a normalized list of categories in a Category table: